shrddr/i64edit/README.md

   148 unpack
 ```

-There is no name assotiated with dir#147, but you can examine dir#7 'filehandling' in IDA and try to guess which one of its children is dir#147.
+There is no name assotiated with dir#147 in the file, but since you have the project open, look at dir#7 in IDA (name is 'filehandling') and determine which one of its children is dir#147.

-Delete and recreate dir#147 using IDA, and the project should now save correctly.
-Run `--check` once again to be sure (there might be additional issues).
+Delete and recreate dir#147 in IDA, and the project should now save correctly.
+Run `--check` on the new file to be sure (there might be additional issues).

-Since this is less damaging then the method above, I always run `--check` before closing IDA, to fix the potential problems in place.
+Since this method is easier then the method A, I always run `--check` before closing IDA, to fix the potential problems while it's not too late.

 ### TODO